-Glucocorticoids, naturally occurring and synthetic, are adrenocortical steroids that are readily absorbed from the gastrointestinal tract.
+clucocorticols, naturally occurring and synthetic, are adrenocortical steroids that are readily absorbed from the gastrointestinal tract.

-Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have Naturally occurring glucocorricous (nydrocorrisone and corrisone), which also have salt-retaining properties, are used as replacement therapy in adrencoorrical deficiency states.
+are reauly absurved from the gastronnestinal tract.
+Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
 Their synthetic analogs are primarily used for their anti-inflammatory effects in disorders of many organ systems.
-A derivative of prednisolone, betamethasone has a 16β-methyl group that enhances the anti-inflammatory action of the molecule and reduces the sodium- and water-retaining properties of the fluorine atom bound at carbon 9.
+A derivative of prednisolone, betamethasone has a 16}-methyl group that enhances the anti-inflammatory action of the molecule and reduces the sodium- and water-retaining properties of the fluorine atom bound at carbon 9.